 West Hotel Sydney is part of the Curio Collection by Hilton and is located at the doorstep of the vibrant new Barangaroo development.

-Staying at West, you’re just around the corner from an impressive selection of waterfrong bars, restaurants, ferry terminals and the new Crown Casino (opening in 2021).
+Staying at West, you’re just around the corner from an impressive selection of waterfront bars, restaurants, ferry terminals and the new Crown Casino.

 Wynyard train station is a four-minute walk away.